Aomori: Climate

 Like most of the Tōhoku region, Aomori has a humid temperate climate with warm summers, and cold, though not extreme, winters.
-The city has a cold, humid continental climate (Köppen Dfa) characterized by warm, short summers and long, cold winters with heavy snowfall.
+The city has a cold, humid continental climate (Köppen Dfa) closely bordering the Humid Subtropical climate (Köppen Cfa) using the 0.0 °C isotherm with both January and February monthly averages being too cold to be of the latter, characterized by warm, short summers and long, cold winters with heavy snowfall.
 The average annual temperature in Aomori is 10.7 °C. The average annual rainfall is 1285 mm with September as the wettest month.
 The temperatures are highest on average in August, at around 23.5 °C, and lowest in January, at around -2.1 °C.